lkadalski/transaction_processor/docs/TDD.md

 Two tasks should be created: FileReader, RecordProcessor and DataPrinter?(async-csv).
 Data should be keep in HashMap, with a Key as accountId.

-`TODO` -> Verify if typical stack is able to hold u32::MAX records in memory

 * Prepare typical data set(or script which will generate those)
 * Provide automated tests
 * Provide unit tests

-### Secondary CLI program

-This program should generate data(fake transactions) to provide an input for `default` one.

 ### Example usage: